 When plaque hardens, it becomes tartar (also called calculus).
 The build up of tartar causes the gums to recede and the pockets between your teeth and gums get deeper, filling with pus and bacteria.
 Bone loss may also occur when the gums get irritated and inflamed.

-Advanced Periodontitis Treatment in Raleigh
+Advanced Periodontitis Treatment

 When the gums and bone that support your teeth start to weaken and the periodontal ligament is destroyed; your teeth will begin to lose the support they need to be healthy.
 Eventually, they become loose and uneven.
 Furthermore, if left untreated, a severe bone loss can occur.
 After this occurs, Six Forks Smiles has other options including implants and bridges.